SyncfusionExamples/How-to-perform-lazy-loading-in-WPF-Chart-SfChart/README.md

-# How to perform lazy loading in WPF Chart SfChart
+# How to perform lazy loading in WPF SfChart
 This sample demonstrates how to perform lazy loading in WPF Chart(SfChart).

 Here's a step-by-step guide on how to perform lazy loading in a WPF Chart using the Syncfusion SfChart